cokeSchlumpf/alpakkeer/README.md

 All components are made simply composable and accessible via an easy to use Java* DSL.

-<sup>\* Alpakkeer is intended to be used with Java, although not intended the DSL can be used with Scala 2.13 as well, Scala 2.12 is not supported.
+<sup>\* Alpakkeer is intended to be used with Java.
+Although not intended, the DSL can be used with Scala 2.13 as well, Scala 2.12 is not supported.
 An adapted Scala DSL is not planned yet.</sup>